skillerious/TornChainer/README.md

 3. Choose whether to merge with existing data or replace it.
 4. Click **Import** to restore your data.

-### Integration with Torn API ⚠️ (Under Construction - Coming soon!) ⚠️
+### Integration with Torn API

 1. Obtain your Torn API token from your Torn account settings.
 2. Navigate to **Settings** > **API Integration**.
 3. Enter your API token and click **Connect**.
 4. Torn Chainer will fetch and display real-time data related to your targets.

-### Using the Analytics Dashboard

-1. Click on the **Analytics** tab in the sidebar.
-2. View interactive charts and statistics about your target management.
-3. Analyze metrics such as the number of targets per category, tag distribution, and activity trends.
-4. Use insights to optimize your target management strategy.
+(If target is in hospital or jail, their name will be red)

 ## ⚙️ Configuration